Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/samples/champion_scenarios.md

 client.send(event)
 ```

-### Send a Single CloudEvent as a strongly typed object
+### Send a single CloudEvent as a strongly typed object

 ```Python
 import os